We are very much looking forward to 2021 and are busy preparing our traditional sailing barge ‘Drifter’ for another season of river trips and tours.

 Although there is a dreadful virus in our midst, there is also tremendous hope that vaccines will allow us to no longer put our lives on hold and will enable us to begin to regain our sense of adventure and freedom.
 Nobody can say how long it will take to return to somewhere near ‘normal’ but there are definitely clear blue skies ahead amidst the stormy covid clouds.

-What a strange season 2020 has been for us as it has been for everyone.
+What a strange season 2020 has been for us as it has for everyone.
 Although we were moored in the River Fal throughout most of the summer in the hope that at some point social distancing rules might have been relaxed enough for us to do our sailing trips, sadly this never came to be.

 There have been many that were very keen to sail with us this year and we want to thank those who bought experience vouchers for themselves or for loved ones for being patient with us through 2020, and who are now holding onto them until next year.
-Also we want to thank the many phone and email enquirers, we hope you found another way to get out onto the water.
+Also we want to thank the many phone and email enquirers, we hope we helped you to find another way to get out onto the water.
 We also want to send our gratitude to those who visited and browsed our website in search of a boat tour and chose to follow us on social media or subscribe to our blog for updates.
 It all means a great deal to us.

 On 23rd June, Boris Johnson announced easing of the Coronavirus restrictions within England from the 4th July.
 In particular, general social distancing will be reduced to a minimum of 1m+ and many tourism/hospitality based businesses can begin to reopen.